Dzeko Double Puts Inter In Top Four, Dybala Returns For Roma - UrduPoint

 - Unhappy Dybala - Paulo Dybala made his first Roma appearance in over a month but it was not a happy return for the Argentina forward despite proving his fitness for the World Cup, as his team drew 1-1 with Torino.

-The 28-year-old won a stoppage-time penalty which former Torino captain Andrea Belotti smashed off the post.
-Seconds later Nemanja Matic thumped in a long-range leveller after Dybala's curling shot crashed off the bar.
+He won a stoppage-time penalty which former Torino captain Andrea Belotti smashed off the post and seconds later he crashed a shot of his own out off the bar, after which Nemanja Matic thumped in a long-range leveller.

-"I would have liked to have come on earlier but it wasn't possible," said Dybala, who last injured himself taking a penalty and let Belotti have a go from the spot.
+Poland international goalkeeper Bartlomiej Dragowski suffered an ankle injury in Spezia's 2-1 win at rock-bottom Verona which looks to have ended his World Cup before even getting on the airplane.

-"There were two games today, one that ended in the 70th minute... and then the last twenty minutes, where we probably created more than in the last 4-5 games combined," said Mourinho, who was sent off late on.
+Dragowski had been selected in Poland's squad for the Qatar tournament but he had to be stretchered from the Stadio Bentegodi field in tears three minutes before half-time after trying to tackle Kevin Lasagna.

-"We are a limited team.
-When a player like Dybala isn't playing it's different." - Dragowski's injury nightmare - Poland international goalkeeper Bartlomiej Dragowski suffered a reported broken ankle in Spezia's 2-1 win at rock-bottom Verona which has almost certainly means him missing the World Cup.
+Italian media report that the 25-year-old could have broken his ankle in the clash.

-Dragowski was in Poland's squad for the Qatar tournament but he had to be stretchered from the Stadio Bentegodi field in tears three minutes before half-time after trying to tackle Kevin Lasagna.
+Spezia were behind to Simone Verdi's strike on the half-hour but Mbala Nzola's first goals away from home this season moved his team six clear of the relegation zone and condemned Verona to their 10th straight defeat.

-Spezia were behind to Simone Verdi's strike when Dragowski was substituted but Mbala Nzola's first goals away from home this season moved his team six clear of the relegation zone and condemned Verona to their 10th straight defeat.
+Monza thumped Salernitana 3-0 to extend the gap between them and the drop zone nine points.

-Monza thumped Salernitana 3-0 to extend the gap between them and the bottom three nine points.
+Carlos Augusto, Dany Motta and Matteo Pessina netted in Monza's fifth win in the nine matches played since Rafaelle Palladino took over as coach in mid-September.